Mikael Norling has been a supporter of the Tvind Teachers Group for more than 35 years. He is the most senior member of the organisation in the USA.

 Norling has worked hard for the TG in America, Denmark and Switzerland ever since.

-When Petersen was arrested in the USA and extradited to Denmark, charged with fraud and financial crime, Norling stayed loyal.
-He travelled to Denmark to attend the trial (pictured here in 2002 with Bodil Ross Sørensen, another senior TG supporter).
+When Petersen was arrested in the USA and extradited to Denmark, charged with fraud and other financial crimes, Norling remained loyal.
+He travelled to Denmark to attend the trial in 2002.

 Norling has been involved with nearly all the TG’s enterprises in the USA.
 He founded the used clothes and volunteering enterprise Planet Aid Inc. as a 503(c)(3) charity in Massachusetts on behalf of the TG in 1997, and is still chairman.
 He has been involved with three TG volunteer training schools: he was founder and later a director of the Institute for International Cooperation and Development (IICD) school in Massachusetts (now closed).
 He was at one time a director of the IICD school in Michigan, and also a chairman of Campus California, now a used clothes collection business rebranded ‘Recycle for Change’, operating in the San Francisco Bay Area.